Blog

 • your flight needs to be operated by an EU airline or to have been scheduled to depart from an EU airport;

-• the airline must have notified you of the flight cancelation less than 14 days before departure;
+• the airline must have notified you of the flight cancellation less than 14 days before departure;

 • the airline must be responsible for the disruption.

-There are, however, certain conditions under which the airline is exempt of having to pay cancelation reimbursement:
+There are, however, certain conditions under which the airline is exempt from having to pay cancellation reimbursement:

-• You are notified of the cancelation 14 days or more prior to the original departure date;
+• You are notified of the cancellation 14 days or more before the original departure date;

-• You are notified of the cancelation 13 to 7 days before the originally scheduled flight and you are offered an alternative flight that departs no more than two hours before schedule or arrives no more than four hours after schedule;
+• You are notified of the cancellation 13 to 7 days before the originally scheduled flight, and you are offered an alternative flight that departs no more than two hours before schedule or arrives no more than four hours after schedule;

-• You are notified of the cancelation less than a week before the original departure and you are offered an alternative flight that departs no more than one hour before schedule or arrives no more than two hours after schedule.
+• You are notified of the cancellation less than a week before the original departure, and you are offered an alternative flight that departs no more than one hour before schedule or arrives no more than two hours after schedule.

 As with flight delays, according to EU261, the amount of your flight cancellation compensation depends on the flight distance.
 The minimum reimbursement you can receive is €250 and the maximum — €600, and you can check the specific conditions in the “Delayed flight” section above.

-The airline would not be paying compensation in case the alternate flight departs and lands within a reasonable timeframe from the original flight.
-You will also not be able to apply for compensation if you were informed about the cancelation more than 2 weeks in advance.
+The airline isn't obligated to pay compensation in case the alternate flight departs and lands within a reasonable timeframe from the original flight.
+You will also not be able to apply for compensation if you were informed about the cancellation more than 2 weeks in advance.
 However, you are still entitled to a full refund of the ticket cost or a reroute to your final destination.

 Denied boarding

-Besides a flight disruption like a delay or cancelation, passengers traveling in/from/to the European Union also have a right to compensation in case they experience the so-called “bumping”.
+Besides a flight disruption like a delay or cancellation, passengers travelling in/from/to the European Union also have a right to compensation in case they experience the so-called “bumping”, or to be denied boarding due to overbooking.

 If the airline staff does not let you board the plane because of overbooking, you can claim a reimbursement under EU regulation 261/2004.
 The reimbursement amount depends on the flight distance and itinerary, just like in the case of a flight delay.
 The amount ranges from €250 to €600 and the process of claiming the compensation is the same.